kkruecke/cplus-documentation/notes/variadic-templates.rst

 .. todo:: `Variadic templates in C++ <https://eli.thegreenplace.net/2014/variadic-templates-in-c/>`_

+.. todo:: Switch the implementation of ``get<int, tuple<class T, class...Rest>>()`` to that in the Netbeans version.
+Explain how the recursive struct ``tuple_elem`` expands and how the
+    typedef/using statements appear only at the base of the hierarchy, so get<int>() is not recursive.
+Instead it immediately casts to the base of the hierarchy.

 We can now instantiate Tuples of varying types, but how do we access its elements?
 How do we retrieve or change, say, ``int`` value above or that ``const char *``?
 This boils down to determing where the ``int tail;`` member is in the layout hierarchy.
 We know it is third level from the bottom.
 To retrieve the corresponding ``int tail`` member, we use a variadic template function called ``Get<int, tuple<Ts ...>``, and ``Get()`` in turn uses another recursive data structure ``elem_type_holder`` that paralells ``Tuple``.
 But unlike ``Tuple`` that contains the sole
 ``tail`` data member at all level of its recursive structure, ``elem_type_holder`` contains no data members.
 Instead it contains a *type definition* at each level (defined by means of a using statement).